 Most visitors get around by renting a car.
 Hawaii has all the major car rental companies, including Alamo, Avis, Budget, Dollar, Hertz, National, Thrifty and others.
 Service desks are located at the airports and at major hotels.

-Taxicabs are also available on the major islands.
+Uber and Lyft are also available on the major islands.

 Island hopping is done via interisland airlines, primarily Hawaiian Airlines.
-Hawaiian Air is known for their great customer service, earning the #1 ranking in overall quality from the Airline Quality Rating study in 3 of the past 4 years.
+Hawaiian Air is known for its great customer service, earning the #1 ranking in overall quality from the Airline Quality Rating study in 3 of the past 4 years.
 G0!
 Mokulele is another option that is generally a little less expensive, but you’re flying in a small aircraft and it can be a bumpy ride.

 Many resorts provide shuttle transportation within the area.
 Check your hotel concierge for more information.